fling/seattle/readme.md

 There is a [Monorail](http://www.seattlemonorail.com) that connects Seattle Center to Downtown's Retail Core (it even goes through the EMP).
 It is very short ride and offers nice elevated views of Belltown and South Lake Union.

+Across the street from EMP is the [Ride the Duck}(http://www.ridetheducksofseattle.com) tour, which is an land and water tour of Seattle.
+It isn't the most popular company in Seattle, but tourists tend to like it.
+Most of the things you will drive on the Duck tour is listed on this page.
+But if you want the full Seattle tourist experience, maybe check this out.

 # South Lake Union

 This is Seattle’s newest “neighborhood” and by neighborhood I mean Paul Allen’s real estate experiment that is 80% Amazon.
 Seattleites mostly complain about it, but there are some good finds here and worth a visit.